aditya777-dev/ANPR-OCR-based-Smart-Parking-System/README.md

 # Step 4
 Load esp32cam config from "CameraWebServerServo.ino" file located in "CameraWebServerServo.zip" into esp32cam module

-use ssid and password of the same wifi network connected to the webserver device
+use ssid and password of the same wifi network connected to the webserver device in "CameraWebServerServo.ino"

 use Arduino IDE and Arduino UNO to load esp32cam config into esp32cam module